 In a few lines of code developers using Ably can register a device, subscribe to push notifications, and publish a push notification — making it much easier and simpler to send iOS and Android push notifications.

 You can send notifications in two ways: over existing Ably channels to all subscribed devices or deliver direct to individual devices using the Ably REST Publishing API.
 Ably does all the heavy lifting in the background to deliver messages reliably and instantly via Apple Push Notification Service (APNs) for iOS and Firebase Cloud Messaging (FCM/GCM) for Android.
-We also have experimental support for Web Push — as this is in beta please get in touch for more about this.
+If you'd like us to support Web Push, please get in touch.

 What can you do with Ably Push Notifications?